 Refer to the regulations for further details on performance evaluation.
 There, you will find everything you need to know about the rules, the disciplines technical details of the track.
 The regulations are subject to change, as further questions from teams arise.

-If you have any questions, feel free to contact Felix Seufert (left) or Gioele Micheli.
-Both are actively supporting all organizational matters concearning the VDI Autonomous Driving Challenge.They also provide the technical input for the website and the regulations in accordance with the scientific team management around Prof. Dr. Peter Pfeffer, Chairman of the VDI District Munich Association of Munich, Upper and Lower Bavaria and Prof. Markus Krug, HS Munich.
+If you have any questions, feel free to contact Kristina Wolf.
+She is supporting all organizational matters concearning the VDI Autonomous Driving Challenge around Prof. Dr. Peter Pfeffer, deputy chairman of the VDI District Munich Association of Munich, Upper and Lower Bavaria and Prof. Markus Krug, HS Munich.

 You would like tot get in touch?
 Just drop a mail to firstname.lastname@example.org